hoyunchoi/SPG/README.md

 SPG can monitor/run/kill processes on registered remote SSH servers.

-*WARNING: Scanning whole server is quite network intensive.
+*WARNING: Scanning the whole server is quite network-intensive.
 Do not run `spg` several times in a short time.*

 ## Requirements
 - Shell environment